JonDouglas/jondouglas.github.io/_posts/2019-06-11-user-centered-design.md

 ### Inspiration from others

 One of the best resources to derive your prototypes from is other applications.
-There

 - Dribble - [https://dribbble.com/](https://dribbble.com/)
 - Behance - [https://www.behance.net/](https://www.behance.net/)